dhimanroyit/travelers_client/README.md

-# Project Name: Book store app
+# Project Name: Travelers app
 Open [live demo](https://travelers-73e22.web.app/) to view it in the browser.

-This is Traveler service App.
+This is Traveler agency service App.

 #### Using Tools:
 - [React](https://reactjs.org/)